prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 You will find [attached 5 files](http://rubylearning.com/data/patterns.zip) with a pattern per file.

-## Some information about my legacy drum machine
+### Some information about my legacy drum machine

+My drum machine loads an audio sample per track allowing the programmer to schedule the playback of the sound.
+The scheduling of the playback is done using the concept of steps.
+A step is one of the parts of the measure that is being programmed (the programmed measure is known as a pattern).
+The measure (also called a bar) is divided in steps.

 **How to Enter the Go Challenge ?**